ArtifexSoftware/ghostpdl/doc/src/Readme.rst

 Ghostscript consists of a PostScript interpreter layer, and a graphics library.
 The graphics library is shared with all the other products in the Ghostscript family, so all of these technologies are sometimes referred to as Ghostscript, rather than the more correct GhostPDL.

-Binaries for Ghostscript and (see below) GhostPDF (included in the Ghostscript binaries) for various systems can be downloaded from `here`_.
+Binaries for Ghostscript and (see below) GhostPDF (included in the Ghostscript binaries) for various systems can be downloaded from `ghostscript.com/download`_.
 The source can be found in both the Ghostscript and GhostPDL downloads from the same site.